Lotustrailtheprestigefig/StarshipScript/README.md

 # StarshipScript
-Shell Script to install starship with configuration files on a linux distro.
+Simple Script to install starship with configuration files on a linux distro.

 A standard shell script that will transform your original terminal into a new terminal with some nice icons.